-I study the fluid dynamics of the earth's atmosphere using an adaptive wavelet based multiscale modelling approach.
+I investigate on atmospheric turbulence, and work on the development of a wavelet method to characterize intermittent turbulent events.
 I am particularly interested on the boundary layer processes lying at the broader context of atmosphere-land-ocean interaction, where relatively small scale processes (<10km) have rich three-dimensional structures, but their influences on the meso-scale dynamics are poorly understood.
+This includes how the boundary layer turbulence could impact on mesoscale weather events, or possibly penetrate into upper atmosphere through internal wave breaking.

 My current research team utilizes object oriented C++ programming, adaptive mesh wavelet method, and/or fully Lagrangian techniques for explaining multi-scale nature of geophysical flows.
 Potential graduate applicants are encouraged to contact me.
 However, only candidates with suitable background are expected to get a reply due to the volume of emails I receive.
 Applicants with appropriate background may also discuss with me on the possibility of receiving slightly higher scholarship compared to current departmental average.